yhs666/mc-docs.zh-cn/articles/event-hubs/event-hubs-java-get-started-receive-eph.md

                     // Checkpointing persists the current position in the event stream for this partition and means that the next
                     // time any host opens an event processor on this event hub+consumer group+partition combination, it will start
-                    // receiving at the event after this one.
-Checkpointing is usually not a fast operation, so there is a tradeoff
+                    // receiving at the event after this one. this.checkpointBatchingCount++;
-                    // between checkpointing frequently (to minimize the number of events that will be reprocessed after a crash, or
-                    // if the partition lease is stolen) and checkpointing infrequently (to reduce the impact on event processing
-                    // performance).
-Checkpointing every five events is an arbitrary choice for this sample. this.checkpointBatchingCount++;
                     if ((checkpointBatchingCount % 5) == 0)
                     {